gourmetgate/docdump/database/database-model.md

 ### Table

-A table (not a database table) where the customer sits on and orders articles to.
+A table (not a database table) where the customer sits on and orders items to.

 // TODO rename entity -> conflicting keyword in SQL